ssoteloserrano/ssoteloserrano/README.md

 👋 Hi, I’m @ssoteloserrano\
-👀 I’m interested in mobile dev\
+👀 I’m interested in mobile dev & automation\
-🌱 I’m currently learning flutter

 I usually like to mix my hobbies with software development 💞️